 Globally, the match between experiments and simulations is quite good: the main experimental peaks are found also in simulations with some differences in relative intensity.
 In particular, experimentally, the most intense peak is m/z 227.08 which is found less intense in simulations.
 Simulations report ion m/z 199.09 more abundant, while it is found less in experiments.
-The difference is likely due to the fact that in experiments when m/z 199.09 is formed as primary fragment, it can further react providing smaller fragment.
+A possible explanation can be that in the experiments once that ion m/z 199.09 is formed it can further react.
+We did not have any direct evidence from trajectories, since our simulation time-length was not enough to observe a secondary fragmentation.
+We will discuss some possible secondary products in next section.
 The largest difference concerns peak m/z 85.04 which is very abundant in simulations while very small in experiments.
 This is one of the lightest peak observed and thus the difference in abundance can be due to several reasons.
 One possibility is that the energy in simulations is higher than in experiments (a direct comparison on energetics cannot be done since experiments were not done in a triple-quad or QQTof instrument), thus smallest fragments are more probable.
 Furthermore, we do not have information on how the detection range is set in experiments, which can impact the observed number of ions in the low mass range of the instrument if it was optimized for higher m/z peaks.
 In any case, this low mass peak is not a characteristic peak.
 Details on most important mechanisms will be reported in section 3.4, here we mostly remark that the characteristic peak is obtained (m/z 227.08) and the global pattern is in reasonable agreement with experiments.
 Note that collisional conditions are also different, so we do not expect a perfect match, in particular concerning intensities.